deepBrainWH/hadoop/src/main/java/com/wangheng/hadoop/partitioner/README.md

 Let’s now discuss what is the need of Mapreduce Partitioner in Hadoop?

-MapReduce job takes an input data set and produces the list of the key-value pair which is the result of map phase in which input data is split and each task processes the split and each map, output the list of key-value pairs.
+MapReduce job takes an input date set and produces the list of the key-value pair which is the result of map phase in which input date is split and each task processes the split and each map, output the list of key-value pairs.
 Then, the output from the map phase is sent to reduce task which processes the user-defined reduce function on map outputs.
 But before reduce phase, partitioning of the map output take place on the basis of the key and sorted.

 This partitioning specifies that all the values for each key are grouped together and make sure that all the values of a single key go to the same reducer, thus allows even distribution of the map output over the reducer.
 Partitioner in Hadoop MapReduce redirects the mapper output to the reducer by determining which reducer is responsible for the particular key.